realA10001986/Time-Circuits-Display/README.md

 If you want your TCD to publish messages to bttf/tcd/pub (ie if you want to notify other devices about a timetravel and/or alarm), check the **_Send event notifications_** option.

+Note that MQTT is disabled when the TCD is operated in AP-mode or car mode.

 Limitations: MQTT Protocol version 3.1.1; TLS/SSL not supported; ".local" domains (MDNS) not supported; maximum message length 255 characters; server/broker must respond to PING (ICMP) echo requests.
 For proper operation with low latency, it is recommended that the broker is on your local network.
-Note that using HA/MQTT will disable WiFi power saving (as described below).
+Note that using HA/MQTT will disable [WiFi power saving](#wifi-power-saving-features).

 ## Futaba Remote Control